 Guilt and trying to be my old self drove me for a long time to do things and attend events but I have now realized the impact a few busy days has on my body.
 When I read about getting enough rest or people telling me to get some rest, I would kind of roll my eyes and think, who has time to rest?
 There are a million things to do!
 And the reality is, there will always be a million things to do but if you aren't well, you won't even be able to do one of those things.

 I choose not to go out as much, not because I don’t want to but the energy isn’t there and I don’t feel comfortable being out for too long as I don’t know if the pain is going to get worse.
-Aside from the pain, getting ready to go somewhere uses up half of my energy and I'm not even talking about doing my contour and highlight girls!
+Aside from the pain, getting ready to go somewhere uses up half of my energy and I'm not even talking about doing my contour and highlight!
 My life has changed a lot and I am in the process of learning a new norm for myself because I can't go back to being who I was.

 To be completely honest, I don’t know where to start about the changes I have gone through.
 It took me time to find out what I do know about Endometriosis and Adenomyosis; I have tried to include links to various resources around the Lower Mainland within my articles.
-I want you all to know that I am not sharing my story to gain sympathy or to say look how sick I am, feel sorry for me.
+I want you all to know that I am not sharing my story to gain sympathy or to say look how sick I am or to feel sorry for me.

 The sole purpose of me starting this site is to get people educated, informed and talking about this terrible disease so others suffering know they are not alone no matter what stage of Endometriosis they have.
 This is not a competition of who is more symptomatic or who has had more surgeries; we need to listen, learn and support each other in our battle with Endo.